BalajiNadipilli/Data-Cleaning-and-Analysis/README.md

+# Data-Cleaning-and-Analysis:
-# Data-Cleaning-and-Analysis: Titanic Data Cleaning and Analysis
+--Titanic Data Cleaning and Analysis

 **Overview**
 This repository contains a Python script for preprocessing the Titanic dataset.
 The script loads raw data, cleans and structures it, and performs exploratory analysis to understand survival trends.